Land Transport Act 1998

 You could also call this:

-"Paying for a blood test if you break traffic rules"
+"Paying for a blood test if you're involved in a traffic incident"

 Illustration for Land Transport Act 1998

 You have to pay a blood test fee if you undergo a blood test.
 The fee is the one that applied on the date of the test.
-You also have to pay any medical expenses.
-If you are convicted of certain offences, the blood test fee is part of your fine.
-In other cases, you have to pay the fee as a debt to the government.
-The Minister of Police can set the blood test fee from time to time.
+You also have to pay any medical expenses related to the test.
+You do not have to pay the fee if the test shows you did not commit an offence.
+The Minister of Police can set the fee for each type of blood test.
 The medical expenses you have to pay cannot be more than the actual cost.
-An enforcement officer can waive or refund the blood test fee if the test result does not show you broke any rules.
-This can happen if you had a pre-existing medical condition or were injured in an accident.
+An enforcement officer can waive or refund the fee if the test does not show you broke the law.
+The officer can also waive or refund the fee if you had a good reason for not taking a breath test.
+This reason could be a pre-existing medical condition or an injury from a car accident.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.